System Management Bus: Packet Error Checking

 SMBus 1.1 and later define optional Packet Error Checking (PEC).
 In that mode, a PEC (packet error code) byte is appended at the end of each transaction.
 The byte is calculated as CRC-8 checksum, calculated over the entire message including the address and read/write bit.
 The polynomial used is x8+x2+x+1 (the CRC-8-ATM HEC algorithm, initialized to zero).

 SMBALERT#

 The SMBus has an extra optional shared interrupt signal called SMBALERT#, which can be used by slaves to tell the host to ask its slaves about events of interest.

 SMBus also defines a less common "Host Notify Protocol", providing similar notifications but passing more data and building on the I²C multi-master mode.

 Support

 SMBus devices are supported by FreeBSD, OpenBSD, NetBSD, DragonFly BSD, Linux, Windows 98 and newer and Windows CE.

+Replacement

+DDR5 introduces I3C for its presence detect communication, replacing SMBus.

+PCI express devices commonly use SMBus as a "out-of-band management port".
+However, device vendors frequently use SMBus multiplexers (Mux) to manage address clashes (which are in turn caused by them not implementing the Address Resolution Protocol), causing link interruptions that break Management Component Transport Protocol and other protocols when the Mux switches targets.
+To solve this problem, SNIA's Enterprise and Data Center Standard Form Factor version 3.1 (January 2023) describes a way to use I3C basic over the PCIe two-wire interface.
+NVM Express 2.1 (August 2024) is also reworded to allow the use of I3C, "to match the new conventions used by SNIA SFF TA's EDSFF and PCI-SIG specifications for I3C".